-- Performance Units: 50% vested in May 2021, and 50% expected in May 2022;
+- Performance Units: 50% vested in May 2021, and 50% expected in May 2022; - Performance Shares: 100% vested in May 2021.

-Number of vested units/shares 192,010 194,975 ---
+Number of vested units/shares 192,010 194,975

 (1) Based on 100% target performance achievement.
 A minimum of 50% of Performance Units will vest; 100% in case of on-target performance achievement; up to a maximum of 150% in case of overachievement of performance criteria.
 In case of absolute negative results (cumulative EBIT\ of Airbus) during the performance period, the Board of Directors can decide to review the vesting of the Performance Units including the 50% portion which is not subject to performance conditions (additional vesting condition).